HaniSource/components/components/search-category/copper-search/doc.md

 ```

-> for more info try consulting [livewire docs](https://livewire.laravel.com/docs/installation#manually-bundling-livewire-and-alpine)
+> for more details, refer to the  [Livewire Documentation](https://livewire.laravel.com/docs/installation#manually-bundling-livewire-and-alpine)

-no we have the ``x-data="search"`` working correclty, now it's time to explore the recent search area:
+now with the ``x-data="search"`` working correclty, now it's time to explore the recent search area:

 ```html
 <div class="py-2" x-data="search">